lambdamikel/Busch-2090/README.md

     1 2 3 C  ==>  4 5 6 7
     * 0 # D       0 1 2 3

-For the Arduino mega version 2, there is another (non-matrix encoded) telephone keypad being used, for function buttons.
+For the Arduino Mega version 2, there is another (non-matrix encoded) telephone keypad being used, for function buttons.
 The mapping is as follows: